FOSDEM/moderation-docs/README.md

 As soon as you have been confirmed as a host on one or more talks, get in touch with the speaker.
 Introduce yourself as the talk host to the speaker (we will provide you with a way to contact them) a few days before the conference, explaining what you will be doing during the conference.

 ### Watch the video
 Before the conference, take some time to watch the video so you know what it's about.
-If there is a problem with the video or the quality is not good, contact the speaker immediatly.
+If there is a problem with the video or the quality is not good, contact the speaker immediately.

 ![List of all your events.](/images/pentabarf-my-events.png "List of all your events.")
 Got to [penta.fosdem.org/submission/FOSDEM22/events](https://penta.fosdem.org/submission/FOSDEM22/events) to see the list of talks you have been confirmed as host of.
 Click on each of the talks you see in the list to go to the talk details page.